Carluke: Sport

 John Cumming Stadium facilities includes a 400-metre all-weather athletics track and an 11-a-side 3G synthetic football pitch.
 Situated on the same site, Carluke Leisure Centre facilities include a gym, swimming pool, health suite, creche and coffee shop.
 Carluke has two lawn bowls clubs, Castlehill Bowling club and Carluke Bowling Club.
 A concrete outdoor skatepark is located near Crawforddyke primary school, features include quarter pipes, manual pad and bowled section.

 Transport

 Carluke is situated 6+1/2 mi from Junction 8 of the M74, 8 mi from Junction 6 of the M8 and 17 mi from the M80 at Cumbernauld, and is the meeting place of the A73 and A721 roads.
-The town also benefits from frequent direct rail services to Lanark, Motherwell, Hamilton and Glasgow and a recently enhanced bi-hourly service to Edinburgh (Sundays excepted) from Carluke railway station, less than a 10-minute walk from the town centre.
+The town also benefits from frequent direct rail services to Lanark, Motherwell and Glasgow and a recently enhanced bi-hourly service to Edinburgh (Sundays excepted) from Carluke railway station, less than a 10-minute walk from the town centre.
 There is a circular town bus route that connects the town centre with several local housing schemes.
 There are also regular bus services to Lanark, Wishaw, Motherwell, Hamilton and Glasgow as well as an hourly express coach service to Glasgow that runs non-stop from the outskirts of Motherwell via the M74, M73 and M8 motorways.